Have you ever wondered whether goldfish and koi are the same type of fish? And whether they could breed with each other?

 If they were left alone in the wild, koi would breed with common carp.
 In just a few generations, their offspring would revert to the standard common carp colors and appearance.

-The goldfish as a fancy, ornamental fish was developed in China over a thousand years ago, by selective breeding of the Prussian carp to develop the attractive colors and patterns that modern goldfish display.
+The goldfish was developed in China over a thousand years ago.
+Like koi, they were selectively bred to develop attractive colors and patterns.

-By the reign of the Song Dynasty (960-1279AD), several goldfish colour variations had been successfully produced, including orange, white, yellow, and red/white mixes.
-While early goldfish were direct descendents of the Prussian carp, the two are now regarded as completely different species.
+By the reign of the Song Dynasty (960-1279AD), several goldfish colour variations had been successfully produced.
+Examples available at the time included orange, white, yellow, and red/white mixes.

-Goldfish were later introduced to Japan, home of the koi carp, in the 16th century, then spread to Europe in the 17th century.
+Goldfish were introduced to Japan in the 16th century and spread to Europe in the 17th century.

-While goldfish and koi are very different and quite distantly related, it can be difficult for the uninitiated to tell the difference between the two.
-However, it is not difficult to tell koi from goldfish once you know what you’re looking for.
+As goldfish and koi are both a type of carp, some people find it difficult to tell the difference between them.
+However, it’s not difficult once you know what you’re looking for.

 The main differences between the two types of fish are:

-- Koi have clearly visible barbels near their mouths, which are missing from goldfish.
+- Unlike goldfish, koi have clearly visible barbels near their mouths

-- Goldfish have a split caudal fin, while on koi, the caudal fin is joined.
+- Goldfish have a split in their caudal fin

-- The dorsal fin of the goldfish is detached and free at the back, while on the koi, it is attached along the whole of its length.
+- The dorsal fin of the goldfish is detached and free at the back.
+Whereas the dorsal fin of koi is attached to the fish’s back along the whole of its length